Death Classification: Line of Duty Death

 However, a canvas resulted in the following details.
 Officer Daley fell wounded in front of Dennis Sherlock’s residence.
 In a statement given by Mr. Sherlock, he heard someone fumbling at his front door at around 2:30 a.m.
 Before opening the door, he called out to the person but received no answer.
 Investigators surmised that Officer Daley must have spotted the man outside Mr. Sherlock’s door and ordered him to stop.
 This came after Sherlock told investigators that he thought he hear another voice command an order just before the shots rang out.
 The full circumstances of Officer Daley’s murder and the identity of his assailant remain unknown.

-Officer Daley was waked at his residence located at 910 North Springfield Avenue and his funeral mass was held at Our Lady of Angels Church located at 3808 West Iowa Street.
+Officer Daley was waked at his residence located at 910 North Springfield Avenue.
+His funeral mass was held at Our Lady of Angels Church located at 3808 West Iowa Street.
 He was laid to rest in Mount Carmel Cemetery, 1400 South Wolf Road, Hillside, Illinois.
 His grave is located in Grave 1, Lot NN28, Block 5, Section Q.

 Patrolman Patrick James Daley, born December 25, 1893, received his Probationary Appointment to the Chicago Police Department on May 8, 1924.